 We assume here that Mr Bell is suggesting that some of the pheasant carcasses examined by the SHOT-SWITCH study from which shot were not recovered were not from free-ranging birds killed by shooting.
 We cannot exclude this possibility entirely, but, in any case, it would not influence the validity of the study's conclusions.
 The objective of SHOT-SWITCH is to estimate the proportions of wild-shot pheasants killed using lead and non-lead ammunition.
-SHOT-SWITCH co-workers attempted to obtain only carcasses of wild-shot pheasants, but if they inadvertently obtained some carcasses killed by something else, this would have no effect on the estimated proportion of wild-shot birds killed using lead ammunition because those carcasses would not contain any shot and would therefore not be used in the calculation.
+SHOT-SWITCH co-workers attempted to obtain only carcasses wild-shot pheasants, but if they inadvertently obtained some carcasses killed using lead ammunition because those carcasses would not contain any shot and would therefore not be used in the calculation.

 We can exclude the possibility that anything other than a small proportion of the carcasses examined were not killed by shooting.
 Most of the SHOT-SWITCH carcasses examined in the 2022/2023 shooting season were examined carefully prior to and during dissection to check for the presence or absence of wounds indicating that the bird had probably been shot.
 The researchers looked for perforations of the skin and muscle tissue likely to have been caused by the passage of shot.
 Wounds of this type were found in 93% of the carcasses checked (Table 1).
 No signs of wounding were recorded in 4.6% of carcasses from which shot were recovered, which indicates that it is possible for a bird to be killed by shot without there being any easily detectable wounds.
 The percentage of carcasses with no signs of wounding was significantly higher for carcasses from which no shot were recovered (Table 1; Fisher exact test, two-tailed P = 0.027), but wounding was recorded from the majority of the carcasses with no shot recovered (88%).
-We note that most of the carcasses examined were prepared as oven-ready birds from which the head, neck and viscera had been removed.
-Hence, the carcass of a bird killed by pellets striking only the head, neck or abdomen could easily have no embedded pellets or wounds in the remaining parts of the carcass.
+We note that most of the carcasses examined were prepared as ovenready birds from which the head, neck and viscera had been removed.
+Hence, the carcass of a bird killed by pellets striking only the head, neck or abdomen could easily have no embedded pellets or wounds in the remaining parts of the carcasses.